 Brother Zhao continued, “Think of when Joshua led the people of Israel back to Canaan.
 Along the way, they were stranded outside of Jericho, but they were convinced of Jehovah God’s promise.
 They proceeded without hesitation.
 When facing difficulty, they didn’t flinch but called out to God urgently and fought by faith.
 Finally, they conquered Jericho without losing a soldier.
 Initially when Moses led the people of Israel out of Egypt, before them was the Red Sea and behind them were Egyptian soldiers who chased them, but the Israelites believed in Jehovah God’s great power and His promise.
 When they called out to God with their true hearts by faith, a miracle happened: A land appeared in the Red Sea and they got rid of the pursuing soldiers.
 Their faith was built on the foundation of God’s words and thus they saw God’s deeds in the end.”

 Hearing their fellowship, I came to understand: I always complain about my foolishness and admire my co-workers’ intelligence, but I’ve never thought of depending on God to overcome my difficulty.
 All of our wisdom is from God, and He knows my qualities and ability.
 Since God arranges the work for me, He definitely doesn’t want to give me a hard time.
-He knows that I have little confidence and that I seldom rely on and look up to Him, so He wants to make up for my deficiencies and perfect my faith in Him through this environment.
+He knows that I have little confidence and that I seldom rely on and look up to Him, so He wants to make up for my deficiencies and allows me to have faith in Him through this environment.
 Thinking of this, my heart was a lot more enlightened.
 From then on, I relied on God and committed my difficulty to Him and believed that nothing was difficult for Him.

 Accordingly, I began to cooperate with God.
 I practiced quieting my heart before God and often prayed to Him to lead me.
 When I practiced relying on God from my heart, I felt neither too tired nor hurried all day, and knew how to do the work little by little.
 The next day, surprisingly, I was not scolded.
 Seeing God’s deeds, I was exceedingly delighted inside.
 After that, I started to draw close to God consciously, asking Him to lead me throughout the day’s work.
 Sometimes I slipped up on the orders, and God reminded me through others; sometimes when I forgot boxing some goods up, others found it and would tell me, so I could avoid getting things wrong.